Top Online Clinical Nurse Specialist Programs (2024)

 A clinical nurse specialist is an advanced practice registered nurse who must earn a graduate degree in nursing and become certified as a CNS through the American Nurses Credentialing Center (ANCC) or the American Association of Critical-Care Nurses (AACN).

-CNSs can diagnose, treat, and manage patients’ healthcare in their respective specialization, providing expertise and support to other nursing professionals, doctors, and specialists.
+CNSs can diagnose, treat, and manage patients’ healthcare in their respective specializations, providing expertise and support to other nursing professionals, doctors, and specialists.
 The CNS role is vital to improving patient quality of care and costs.
 In fact, the National Association of Clinical Nurse Specialists (NANCS) reports that research shows CNS care reduces hospital costs and lengths of stay, improves pain management, reduces emergency room visits, increases patient satisfaction, and reduces medical complications in hospitals.

 Online Clinical Nurse Specialist Program Rankings

 Aspiring clinical nurse specialists should enroll in educational programs accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
 Universities throughout the country are now offering online CNS programs, all at the graduate level.

 These distance-based education programs are usually entirely online, with practicums local to the student or primarily online with minimal campus visits required.
 The top online clinical nurse specialist programs listed here are ranked by cost, admissions flexibility, and program variety.